stemformulas/stemformulas.github.io/README.md

-# stemformulas.com
+# stemformulas
-The only place to look for STEM formulas
+The best place to look for STEM formulas